iterate-ch/docs/mountainduck/faq.md

 Using the *Online* mode, metadata and temporary copies of files you work with will be stored within the _temp_ folder.
 Depending on the connection profile in use, the cached data will be removed from the temp cache once you disconnect the bookmark.

-### Run as a Windows Service

-It is not possible to run Mountain Duck as a Service as it needs an interactive user session to mount drives.
-As the mounts are also limited to the user session there isn't any way to mount a drive once and share it with all other users.

 ### Web URL

 Using Cyberduck, you have an additional panel to include a Web URL.
 This Web URL will replace your server address using the *Copy URL* feature.
 Using Mountain Duck, there is no such feature but the setting from Cyberduck are taken over.